Skip to content

 • role (optional): named accumulator slot.
 When set the vertex is stored at lindex.extend((role, 0)) instead of bare lindex, so multiple vertices of the same type in one row (e.g. role: self, role: parent, role: child) occupy distinct slots and can be addressed individually by a downstream edge step.

-• from: rename map {vertex_field: doc_field}.
-Only mismatched column names need listing; remaining vertex schema properties are absorbed from the doc automatically (passthrough).
+• from (from_doc): rename map {vertex_field: doc_field}.
+Only mismatched column names need listing; remaining vertex schema properties are absorbed from the doc and transform buffer automatically (passthrough).
+When multiple TransformPayload entries share a location, from_doc consumes only payloads whose named keys include all mapped source fields—so dressed metrics or pivot rows for other vertex types are left for their own vertex steps.

 • keep_fields: restrict passthrough to this field subset.
 Use on role-vertex steps to prevent shared row columns from leaking into placeholder vertices that only carry an ID.